adiabaticPendulum/PhyPy/README.md

 This is a personal projects (I'm an undergrad physics student, I do this first and foremost to facilitate my own work.
 I'm no professional software-dev.), no further support, bug fixing or continuation is guaranteed whatsoever.

+# Installation
+To get this library to work, you need to install the following python modules:
+- pyppeteer
+- matplotlib
+- numpy
+- pandas
+- latex2sympy2
+- sympy
+- scipy

+Additionally, you need to import (e.g. using pip):
+- Jinja2

+On your pc, to be able to use the latex-IO, please make sure to have MikTex installed.

 # Documentation